semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 # 2 Deploying to Kubernetes

-When getting started with Kubernetes, one of the first commands that you learn and use is generally `kubectl run`.
+When getting started with Kubernetes, one of the first commands you learn and use is generally `kubectl run`.
 Folks who have experience with Docker tend to compare it to `docker run` and think: "Ah, this is how I can simply run a container!"

 As it turns out, when you use Kubernetes, you don't simply run a container.